Ketamine (Special K, Vitamin K, or Ket) is a dissociative drug with hallucinogenic properties.

 An uneasy and tense feeling in the abdomen, which may cause discomfort.
 Nausea often precedes vomiting.

-The passage of time could feel altered during ketamine use.
+The passage of time could feel altered during drug use.
 Some parts of the evening fly by, while some parts feel a lot slower.
 When you are feeling comfortable, it can be nice that the feeling does not seem to stop.
 But if you feel uncomfortable, this can be a bothersome experience.
 So this effect can work both ways.

 Drug use can negatively affect the coordination of your body parts.